 Any claims amended or added after the grant of the request for participation in the PPH pilot program need not to sufficiently correspond to the claims indicated as patentable/allowable in the OEE application.

-- (d) The JPO has not begun examination of the application at the time of request for the PPH (an example is provided in ANNEX I, Figure 0). - (e) A "Request for Substantive Examination" must have been filed at the JPO either at the time of the PPH request or previously.
+(d) The INPI has not begun examination of the application at the time of request for the PPH (an example is provided in ANNEX I, Figure 0).

 2. Documents to be submitted